 Step #1: Script: Understanding your customers largest pain-points is crucial to developing your script.
 How else will your video script connect with your target audience?

-Step #2: Story: Once the script and rough points are in place it’s easy to put our creative emphasis into converting it into a story telling format and a structure that is easy for viewers to consume.
+Step #2: Story: Once the script and rough points are in place it’s easy to put our creative emphasis into converting it into a storytelling format and a structure that is easy for listeners to consume.

-Step #4: Style of Illustration: There is a bucket load of options in terms of visuals.
-2D Animation, Vector Character animation, Keyframe Animation, Typography, Motion Graphics and White Board Animated Explainer Videos.
+Step #4: Style of Illustration: There are bucket loads of options for visuals.
+2D Animation, Vector Character animation, Keyframe Animation, Typography, Motion Graphics and my favourite, White Board Animated Explainer Videos.
 Choosing the best approach depends on your budget, script and also your target audience.
-Sometimes, we just see what top brands in your niche are doing or what is working well for the competition.
+Sometimes, we just see what top brands in your niche are doing or what is working well for the competition and we work to do better.

 Step #5: Voice Over: We have a few voice over artists share their bytes and we decide which ones might sound most professional or most friendly for our production.